NSHipster/articles/2014-04-07-configuration-profiles.md

 Using a configuration profile, these services can automatically get information like device UDID, model name, and even add a new web clip on the home screen to download available apps.

-Although Apple Legal gets twitch at even the slightest intimation of third-party app stores, perhaps there are ways for configuration profiles to enable new forms of collaboration.
+Although Apple Legal gets twitchy at even the slightest intimation of third-party app stores, perhaps there are ways for configuration profiles to enable new forms of collaboration.
 It's unclear what the effect of [Apple's acquisition of Burstly](http://www.theverge.com/apps/2014/2/21/5434060/apple-buys-maker-of-the-ios-testing-platform-testflight) (TestFlight's parent company) will be in the long term, but for now, this could be a great opportunity for some further exploration of this space.

 ### Installing Custom Fonts